nadegelemperiere/portal/README.rst

 Publication
 ===========

 The target publication is an AWS amplify application.
-The CI/CD pipeline is designed to automatically retrieve the AWS amplify webhook from the terraform backend bucket located in Technogix infrastructure.
+The CI/CD pipeline is designed to automatically retrieve the AWS amplify webhook from the terraform backend bucket located in AWS infrastructure.

 A standard build triggers the AWS amplify "develop" branch, that will then retrieve the source code on the github repository develop branch and publish it for testing purpose through a secured access.